You’ve finally decided to upgrade or buy a new Ultra HD TV. The picture quality of your old TV just doesn’t cut it anymore.

-We will also show you which offers a more satisfying home entertainment experience based upon your budget.back to menu ↑
+We will also show you which offers a more satisfying home entertainment viewing experiences based upon your budget.back to menu ↑

 What is 4K LED?

-LED stands for light-emitting diode and is oldest and least expensive HDTV technology.
+LED stands for light-emitting diode and is the oldest and least expensive HDTV technology.

 They’re ranged in clusters behind the panel (called ‘back-lit’ LCD LED TVs) or on the sides (called ‘edge’ or ‘edge-lit’ LED TVs).

-Back-lit or edge-lit LED TV greatly improve contrast levels over fluorescent-based LCD TVs.
+Back-lit or edge-lit LED TVs greatly improve contrast levels over fluorescent-based LCD TVs.
 These panels show deeper blacks for more depth of an image.